Tanwar-12/Tanwar-12/README.md

 <b><h1> 💫 About Me:</h1></b>
 🔭 I am Currently Learning AI.
 As an AI learner, strive not only to understand the technology but also the ethical implications and the responsibility that comes with it."Embrace AI, unleash innovation."

-<br>🏄‍ Always into learning new things and looking to contribute to open source as much as possible. 🤔 Areas of Interest: Machine Learning, Deep Learning, Computer Vision, Natural Language Processing.</br><br><br>💬 Ask me about Python,Machine Learning<br><br>📫 How to reach me :tanwarsakshi1717157@gmail.com<br><br>⚡ Fun fact:Exercise boosts mood and happiness.
+<br>🏄‍  I have always gotten a thrill,a kick, from learning new things.🤔 Areas of Interest: Machine Learning, Deep Learning, Computer Vision, Natural Language Processing.</br><br><br>💬 Ask me about Python,Machine Learning<br><br>📫 How to reach me :tanwarsakshi1717157@gmail.com<br><br>⚡ Fun fact:Exercise boosts mood and happiness.